 Recently my family and I went on vacation and stayed in a condo that had "Complimentary WiFi".
-We had packed our AppleTV because my son knows how to access all of his purchased movies (way too many) and it has my wife and I's current programming for the evenings.
+We had packed our AppleTV because my son knows how to access all of his purchased movies (way too many) and it has my wife's and my current programming for the evenings.

 Upon trying to set up the Apple TV on the WiFi network I ran head first into an issue.
 It was using a "captive portal" to access and the Apple TV has no method of logging into these types of network configurations.
 There's even an Apple Support article I found which states: